joaquimadraz/compel/README.md

 }
 ```

-There are 3 ways run validations:
+There are 3 ways to run validations:

 Method  | Behaviour
 ------------- | -------------